CoderofOne/kirby-comments/README.md

 - Create new comments or edit existing
 - Spam protection (honeypot + rate limiting)
 - CSRF protection
+- Easily style the ID's and Classe names with you stylesheet
+- **Additional features to come in future updates such as email notification, basic drop in styles, etc**
 ---

 ## 🧭 Moderation Workflow